 Then the classic races came and things started to go downhill.
 I went on skate skis, similar to most of the top men in the classic sprint but I didn't even qualify in the top 30.
 I am amazed how fast the top guys are in the classic sprint.
 I went all out and still finished 20 seconds out.
 I enjoyed watching the heats of the races and cheering on my friends and teammates.
 The really good guys look so relaxed and that is something I still need to work out.

 The view from our bedroom on the road.
 We have a few skis with us.
-T
+T he snow coverage has been thin which makes it hard to test skis.

 My focus for the weekend in Bozeman all along was the classic distance race.
 Thankfully the race organizers worked hard and the warm weather cooperated for the races to happen (barely, Bozeman set a new record high on Sunday of 58 degrees).
 The course was moved to a 3.8km loop but really was a great course.
 I started at the front of the mass start pack.
 I started fast and quickly found myself at the front of the pack.
 About a hundred meters in I lost my pole basket.
 I stopped about 500m up the trail for a new pole and the race went downhill from there.
 My skis were ridiculously fast out of the start, but I went without enough grip to kick up the climbs.
 When the group started climbing I could tell I was relying a lot on my arms.
 On the third or four laps I increased the pace to try and make up some of the time I had lost.
 I went a bit too hard and went under.
 The last lap I fell apart and finished the furthest back in a domestic distance race in the last 3 years.
 It takes a few bad races to appreciate the good ones.
 This last weekend will help make the good races this season sweeter.